 While older kids and teens may love the thrill of white water rafting, there’s a safer and easier alternative for those who would prefer a more laid-back experience on the water.
 Sign up for a river tubing adventure, and you’ll be treated to a leisurely float down one of Costa Rica’s many rivers.
 This is a favorite activity for locals and tourists alike, and it’s a great way to spend a couple of hours outdoors doing something you won’t find in many other places!

 Don’t just head to a river, inner tube in hand, and expect to go tubing!
-Instead, look up a local company who can set you up with everything you need.
+Instead, look up a local company that can set you up with everything you need.
 Most tubing tours include transportation to your drop-in point and back from your pick-up point, as well as tube rentals and an experienced guide.
 You and your kiddos will get to spend a few hours on the water, which offers plenty of time to kick back, relax, and admire the gorgeous Costa Rican nature that surrounds you.
-Our lodge, the La Quinta Sarapiqui Lodge in the La Fortuna area offers tubing, however, due to the heavy rains at the time of our visit, we were unable to experience this event, but we were able to do the next best thing, take a dip in the pool.
+Our lodge, the La Quinta Sarapiqui Lodge in the La Fortuna area, offers tubing; however, due to the heavy rains at the time of our visit, we were unable to experience this event, but we were able to do the next best thing: take a dip in the pool.
 We do hope to be able to tube the next time we visit Costa Rica.